hasnainmakada-99/Flutter-ML-Codes/README.md

-# Flutter-ML-Codes
-This repository is made to keep track of all the flutter codes which I tried out when pursuing my Flutter Course to build AI and ML apps
+## Repository to keep track of all the AI and ML apps I build using Flutter thorughtout my course